CCA-Public/digital-archives-manual/README.md

 ## Born-digital archives workflow at a glance

 1. Archival material (born-digital or hybrid) is accessioned and stabilized:
-   * Files sent via network transfers or temporary media (e.g. USB drives, external hard drives) are packaged and stored temporarily in the Digital Shipping Space (a secure, limited-access network location).
+   * Files sent via network transfers or temporary media (e.g. USB drives, external hard drives) are packaged as tar files and stored in the Dark Archive as a "raw" copy of the accession data.
-   * Original physical media are disk imaged; disk images are stored in Digital Shipping Space.
+   * Original physical media are disk imaged and disk images are stored in the Dark Archive as a "raw" copy of the accession data.
-2. "Raw" data is ingested from the Digital Shipping Space into digital repository, to retain and safely store a copy of data exactly as it arrived at CCA:
+2. Pre-processing triage and evaluation:
-   * Digital Archivist creates an SIP according to the BagIt specification, naming the package according to the convention "(versement number)_raw", and oversees ingest into Archivematica.
+   * Digital Archivist or Processing Archivist downloads AIPs containing raw data of all accessions to be processed.
-   * The "raw ingest" Archivematica pipeline is set not to extract packages, examine contents, or normalize files; creates and stores an AIP only.
+   * Digital Archivist or Processing Archivist extracts files from archive packages as necessary.
-3. Pre-processing triage and evaluation:
+   * Digital Archivist or Processing Archivist triages and evaluates content using [Brunnhilde](https://github.com/timothyryanwalsh/brunnhilde).
-   * Digital Archivist downloads AIPs containing raw data of all accessions to be processed.
+   * A working "reference" copy of files is moved onto network drives, where the files can be consulted from CAD workstations during processing.
-   * Digital Archivist, technician, or processor extracts files from packages and disk images as necessary.
+   * Processing Archivist develops proposed processing plan for accession(s).
-   * Digital Archivist triages and evaluates content, creating reports for use by processor.
+   * Digital Archivist, Processing Archivist, Conservation, and potentially others have consultation meeting to discuss processing plan.
-   * Digital Archivist moves working copies of files to network location that archivists and cataloguers can access.
+3. Arrangement and description:
-4. Arrangement and description:
+   * Processing Archivist conducts manual file format normalizations and other preservation actions and explores contents of files in Bitcurator and CAD workstations as needed.
-   * Processor drafts fonds, series, and project-level descriptions in Word documents.
-Once fonds is fully described, these are the first records entered into AtoM/TMS.
+   * Processing Archivist uses [Folder Processor and/or Disk Image Processor](https://github.com/timothyryanwalsh/cca-tools) tools to create processed SIPs from raw accession data and begin the file-level processing spreadsheet.
-   * Processor enters file-level description in standard processing spreadsheet, adding descriptive metadata (title, scope and content, etc.) to pre-generated technical metadata (dates, file types, etc.).
+   * Processing Archivist supplements and finishes file-level description in standard processing spreadsheet generated by Folder Processor or Disk Image Processor.
-   * Digital archivist creates Bags for ingest corresponding to described groups.
+   * Processing Archivist drafts fonds, series, and project-level descriptions in plain text files.
-   * Processing spreadsheet is imported into AtoM to create finding aid through which files in DIP will be accessible.
+   * Descriptions are reviewed with Digital Archivist and approved for entry into TMS.
-   * Description is copied and pasted from spreadsheet into TMS.
+   * Processing Archivist copies and pastes descriptions from text files and processing spreadsheet into TMS and creates object packages of newly-processed materials.
-5. Processed SIPs are ingested into Archivematica:
+4. Processed SIPs are ingested into Archivematica:
-   * This is performed by the Digital Archivist for now, but may become one of the processor's responsibilities when developments in Archivematica and CCA's general IT infrastructure allow.
+   * Final processed SIPs are copied to a watched folder on the main Archivematica processing pipeline server.
-   * The "processed ingest" Archivematica pipeline is set to extract packages, examine contents, and noramlize files; creates and stores AIPs and DIPs.
+   * Processing Archivist QAs ingest (automated fetching of descriptive metadata from TMS, normalization, etc.) and stores DIPs
-   * Descriptive metadata is manually entered into Archivematica to retain the link to the TMS record.
+   * Digtial Archivist performs final QA check when all data from an accession is ingested
-6. Ongoing activities:
+5. Ongoing activities:
    * Monitoring health of AIPs in Archivematica
    * Restoring from backups as needed
    * Access